vinid/NegotiationArena/README.md

 # Running Games

-Running a game is relatively easy
+Running and modifying a game is relatively easy

 ```python